Ajit Saini

 Ajit Singh Saini (1922–2007) was a writer of Punjab (India).
-He was associated with the Punjabi daily "Ajit" as its managing editor and columnist.
+He was associated with the Punjabi daily Ajit as its managing editor and columnist.
 He is remembered in Punjab both as a freedom-fighter and a writer and columnist.
 He was an officer in Indian National Army (INA) and a close lieutenant of Subhas Chandra Bose.
 Saini worked with the wire service of INA and Arzi Hukumat-e-Azad Hind or Provisional Government of Free India, more simply, Indian government in exile.

 Indian National Army (INA) officer

-Ajit Saini joined the British Indian Army where he was a lieutenant military officer.
+Ajit Saini joined the British Indian Army, in which he was a lieutenant.
 While fighting the Japanese army in the Malayan campaign, he came under the influence of Capt.
-Mohan Singh and thereafter defected to the Indian National Army in order to fight for India's liberation.
-His first job as part of INA was as the army's liaison officer for handling INA's communication with Japanese forces and diplomats.
-Thereafter he also worked as the assistant editor of INA news magazine Azad Hind which was published from Singapore.
+Mohan Singh and thereafter defected to the Indian National Army to fight for India's liberation from British rule.
+He was first the INA's liaison officer for handling communication with Japanese forces and diplomats.
+Thereafter he was also the assistant editor of INA news magazine Azad Hind, published from Singapore.

 Career as a journalist and writer

 In 1956 Ajit Saini joined Information and Broadcasting Department of Government of India and launched his dedicated writing career.
-He was also the managing editor of the Punjabi daily 'Ajit' which is one of Punjab's reputed newspaper.
+He was also the managing editor of the Punjabi daily newspaper Ajit.

 Awards and recognition

-Ajit Saini was felicitated during his lifetime both for his contributions to India's freedom movement and to the literary arena.
+Ajit Saini was recognised during his lifetime both for his contributions to India's freedom movement and to the literary arena.
 During his lifetime he won the following awards and recognitions: